tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

 .. code-block:: python

-    model.dh_c_dzc = ingredients.harmonic_oscillator_dh_c_dzc
+    model.dh_c_dzc = ingredients.dh_c_dzc_harmonic

 Next we can load the quantum-classical Hamiltonian and its gradient.
-We will use the built-in ingredient `diagonal_linear_h_qc` which is a generic quantum-classical Hamiltonian that linearly couples classical coordinates to the diagonal of the Hamiltonian.
+We will use the built-in ingredient `h_qc_diagonal_linear` which is a generic quantum-classical Hamiltonian that linearly couples classical coordinates to the diagonal of the Hamiltonian.
 As a result we must specify a set of couplings to ensure that each coordinate is coupled to the correct entry of the diagonal.